apache/flink/docs/dev/python/user-guide/table/debugging.md

 {% endhighlight %}

-## Debug Python UDF
+## Debugging Python UDFs
-You can take use of the pydevd_pycharm tool of PyCharm to debug Python UDF.
+You can make use of the [`pydevd_pycharm`](https://pypi.org/project/pydevd-pycharm/) tool of PyCharm to debug Python UDFs.

 1. Create a Python Remote Debug in PyCharm

     run -> Python Remote Debug -> + -> choose a port (e.g. 6789)

-2. Install pydevd-pycharm tool
+2. Install the `pydevd-pycharm` tool

     ```bash
     $ pip install pydevd-pycharm